saphanaacademy/Spatial/ESRI_S4HANA/demoHowTo.md

 ## <a name="tasks"></a> Tasks

+After you've completed the prerequisites there are a number of main tasks to complete.
+Some of these tasks will consist of running code in the Eclipse IDE with SAP tools.
+The Eclipse IDE is installed on the Windows client of the S/4HANA trial appliance.

 1. [Creation of CDS Views in S/4HANA](exercises/s4hViews.md)

 We need to create two ABAP CDS views in our S/4HANA system.
 The first CDS view that needs to be created will include sales amounts by customer > location > product.
 The second CDS view that needs to be created will be a customer location hierarchy.
 This hierarchical data will be used later on in the SAP Analytics Cloud for the mapping component.